wutobias/locora/README.md

 Background
 ==========

 The background on the method and a case study is presented in our recent work [*(Schiebel et al.)*](https://www.nature.com/articles/s41467-018-05769-2) about a experimental and computational investigation on some trypsin structures, featuring several high-resolution neutron structures.
-The calculations in the paper were carried out with an earlier version of *LoCorA*, which can be obtained upon request.
-Also, more background on the method and some prelimanary data from my study about thrombin-trypsin selectivity, can be found on my poster [link].
+The calculations in this paper were carried out with an earlier version of *LoCorA*, which can be obtained upon request.

 Usage
 =====